leiyu3/obsidian-test/content/200 Slipbox/Crazy Busy by Kevin DeYoung.md

 ## Embracing the Burden of Business
 - the reason we are busy is because we are suppose to be busy
-	- But we are to [[The Ruthless Elimination of Hurry by John Mark Comer|Eliminate Hurry]]
+	- But we are to [[../../The Ruthless Elimination of Hurry by John Mark Comer|Eliminate Hurry]]
 	- busy working on the wrong things
 - We are suppose to struggle, not in heaven yet [[Pain|Pain]]
 - Expect to suffer when you are committed to serving people